 What is a favorite things gift exchange?

 So, exactly what is a “My Favorite Things Party” and how do you throw one?
-The basic ideas is that guests bring a few of the same unwrapped gift that cost at or under the amount you set, then they go home with the same number of items from other other guests.
+The basic idea is that guests bring a few of the same unwrapped gifts that cost at or under the amount you set, then they go home with the same number of items from other guests.
 Instead of bringing gag gifts, ask each guest to bring something they really love.
 It’s an excuse to share your enthusiasm for the perfect lipstick, the hot sauce in your bag, or the matcha powder you swear by to get you through the morning.